Gauging Your Greenness: The EcoGauge App Lets Shippers Calculate Environmental Impact of Damaged Products

 Inspiring Action with Insights

 The EcoGauge app helps shippers understand and quantify the environmental impact of products damaged during transit.
-The app, available for use on desktop and mobile devices, analyzes data provided by the shipper, including quantity of annual packages shipped, damage rate and average product weight.
+The app, available for use on desktop and mobile devices, analyzes data provided by the shipper, including the quantity of annual packages shipped, damage rate and average product weight.
 It then calculates the anticipated resources needed to dispose of damaged products and deliver replacements.

 “The numbers don’t lie,” Davidson said.
 “Armed with data, shippers can take action to reduce their environmental impact – including reducing waste and adequately protecting products with better protective packaging materials,” she said.
 “Ensuring each product ordered online is delivered to a customer only once – instead of multiple times due to damages – is one of the best ways shippers can show a real commitment to sustainability.”